123sadhnajuhirdeen/task-manager/README.md

 # Task Manager

-Task Management system using microservice architure, which manage
+Task Management system using microservice architure, where user can create, assign, delete and prioritize depend upon requirement.

 # Technologies Used
 * Spring Boot